Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 GREEK YOGURT:

-Also known as strained yogurt, Greek yogurt contains a higher protein density than regular yogurt, and it is largely casein protein.
+Also known as strained yogurt, Greek yogurt contains a higher protein density than regular yogurt, & it is largely casein protein.
 Hence, it has become more popular than regular yogurt.
 It is a great option to use instead of sour cream.
-It is one of the best sources of protein and digestive enzyme that boosts the formation of energy in the body.
+It is one of the best sources of protein & digestive enzyme that boosts the formation of energy in the body.
 It can be consumed as filler, along with meals or as an ingredient itself.

 EGGS: